Tibolte/Tibolte/README.md

 ### Hi there 👋

+I'm Thibault, I'm a mobile developer who worked for startups in Iceland and Australia.
+Nowadays, I mostly do Android development, but I had a crack at Backend development recently with Go, kTor and Spring.
+I also do iOS development in my spare time and publish cool things on Github.

 <!--
 **Tibolte/Tibolte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.